Causes of Pain and Burning in the Achilles Tendon

 Prevention is possible if you try some of these strategies.
 For example, night splints as recommended by your provider can help if you have Achilles tendonitis.

-Stretching before you exercise will help you to avoid Achilles tendon pain and injury.
-Some basic stretches include:
+• Stretching: Stretching before you exercise will help you to avoid Achilles tendon pain and injury.
+Warm up with an Achilles tendon stretch, a calf stretch, or a plantar fascia stretch.
+Make sure to begin exercise slowly.

-Some experts think that eccentric training may be able to help.
-It may strengthen the Achilles tendon, as well as the muscles it connects (the gastrocnemius and soleus muscles).
+• Strengthening: Eccentric training may help strengthen the Achilles tendon, as well as the muscles it connects (the gastrocnemius and soleus muscles).

 Other tips that may help to prevent an Achilles tendon injury include: